kvibber/lj-moods/readme.md

 In current versions of WordPress, it will use the viewer's emoji set.
 On an iPhone it will use Apple's emoji, on a Galaxy phone it will use Samsung's emoji, etc. On desktop systems, they may use system emoji or may be converted to images using WordPress' built-in conversion map.

 On older versions of WordPress (before 4.2), most of the mood icons appear as WordPress smilies.
 There are a few LJ moods that don't quite line up with the old smiley set, so I've mapped them directly to emoji.
-The icons for those moods (sleepy, thoughtful, sick, drunk, excited and their synonyms) will show up on phones, but may or may not appear on all desktops.
+The icons for those moods (sleepy, thoughtful, sick, drunk, excited and their synonyms) should display on phones and modern desktop systems, but may not appear on older desktops.

 ### How can I customize the appearance?